pirxthepilot/wtfis/README.md

 * [Whois](https://api.riskiq.net/api/whois_pt/)
     * Various whois data about the domain itself

+Passivetotal is recommended over Virustotal for whois data for a couple of reasons:

+* VT whois data format is less consistent
+* PT whois data tends to be of better quality than VT.
+Also, VT's registrant data is apparently [anonymized](https://developers.virustotal.com/reference/whois).
+* You can save one VT API call by offloading to PT

 ### IPWhois ([ipwhois.io](https://ipwhois.io/documentation))

 IP address enrichments for VT resolutions.
 For each IP, retrieves the ASN, Org, ISP and Geolcoation.